j-pang/j-pang.github.io/index.md

 - **[Sep.
 2022]**  I received a teaching score of 4.8/5.0 for 40.316.
 Big thanks to my students for their attention through evening classes in their final year.

+## Recent Courses

+- **[Mar.
+2023]** Attended the 3rd Systems Engineering Foundation Course organised by S&TPPO.

+## Older News

+- **[May.
+2022]**  I will be co-lecturing [40.316 Game Theory](https://esd.sutd.edu.sg/courses/40316-game-theory/) at [Singapore University of Technology and Design](https://www.sutd.edu.sg/).
+- **[Apr.
+2022]**  Our Singapore Integrated Transport & Energy Model (SITEM) project won the [Ministry for Trade and Industry Firefly Borderless Silver Award](https://www.tum-create.edu.sg/news/tumcreate-researchers-recognised-contributions-singapores-2040-vision-all-vehicles-run-cleaner).
+- **[Mar.
+2022]**  I am helping to organize and will emcee the launch event for A\*STAR's Software and System Engineering Communities of Practice (CoP).
+- **[Feb.
+2022]**  I am giving a [talk](https://esd.sutd.edu.sg/news-events/research-seminar-series/john-pang-astar-platforms-in-networked-cournot-competition-access-or-allocation-control/) on "Platforms in Networked Cournot Competition: Access or Allocation Control" at SUTD ESD Research Seminar Series.
+- **[Jan.
+2022]**  Our paper titled ["Transparency and Control in Platforms for Networked Markets"](https://pubsonline.informs.org/doi/abs/10.1287/opre.2021.2244) got accepted into [Operations Research](https://pubsonline.informs.org/journal/opre).
+- **[Jan.
+2022]**  I will be moderating a session by [Prof. C&#233;dric Villani](https://www.cedricvillani.org/) at the [Global Young Scientist Summit 2022](https://www.nrf.gov.sg/gyss/home).
+- **[Dec.
+2021]**  I am helping to organize and will emcee the Maritime AI Workshop, co-organized by IHPC and Singapore Maritime Institute (SMI).

 ## Teaching/Mentoring